 What is IoT?

-DEFINING THE INTERNET OF THINGS
+DEFINING THE INTERNET OF THINGS (IOT)

 The Internet of Things (IoT) refers to a system of interrelated, internet-connected objects able to collect and transfer data over a wireless network without human intervention.